kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 The reason for this stagnation is that the implementation has fundamental limitations that limit performance and cause unexpected behaviours.

 Acknowledging that pruning could not be progressed out of alpha in its current form, SIG CLI created a proof of concept for an alternative implmentation in the [cli-utils](https://github.com/kubernetes-sigs/cli-utils) repo in 2019 (initially [moved over](https://github.com/kubernetes-sigs/cli-utils/pull/1) from [cli-experimental#13](https://github.com/kubernetes-sigs/cli-experimental/pull/13)).
 This implementation was proposed in [KEP 810](https://github.com/kubernetes/enhancements/pull/810/files), which did not reach consensus and was ultimately closed.
-In the subsequent three years, work continued on the proof of concept, and other ecosystem tools (notably `kpt live apply`) have been using it successfully while the canoncial implementation in k/k has continued to stagnate.
+In the subsequent three years, work continued on the proof of concept, and other ecosystem tools (notably `kpt live apply`) have been using it successfully while the canonicial implementation in k/k has continued to stagnate.

 At Kubecon NA 2022, @seans3 and @KnVerey led a session discussing the limitations of the prune approach in kubectl apply.
 The consensus was:
 - `kubectl apply --prune` is very difficult to use correctly.